 - 16 ounces of shredded mozzarella cheese

-Mix all ingredients in the crockpot except for 1/3 of the cheese.
+- Mix all ingredients in the crockpot except for ⅓ of the mozzarella cheese.

-Place remaining cheese on top of all ingredients.
+- Place the remaining cheese on top of all ingredients.

-Cover and cook on LOW for 3 - 4 hours.
-If cooked longer than 4 hours or on high, it may burn (THREE hours works perfectly fine in my crockpot)
+- Cover and cook on LOW for 3 - 4 hours.
+If cooked longer than 4 hours or on high, it may burn (THREE hours works perfectly fine in our crockpot)

-For best results, undercook the pasta slightly before putting in the crockpot.
+- For best results, read the cooking instructions and then undercook the pasta slightly before putting it in the crockpot.

 You May Also Like: